|

 One of those "Wow!" moments was

-the discovery of hand written letters from the great niece of
+the discovery of hand written letters from the niece and great niece of

 August Heiden